 Their creative abilities were apparently so powerful that by 750 BC the seven metals of antiquity--gold electrum, copper, silver, tin, bronze, and mercury--are all on record as having been discovered.
 Mercury was the last to be found, but the other six had been discovered by 2000 BC.
-(69)
+(The Genesis Race)

 Though expensive, bronze was eventually used in a wide variety of things, from axes and awls to hammers, sickles and weapons, like daggers and swords.
 The wealthy were entombed with figurines, bracelets and pendants of bronze.
 Scholars have yet to learn how the ancient Mesopotamians got the idea of mixing tin with copper to produce a much stronger bronze.
 But excavations have produced tin-bronze pins, axes and other artifacts from as early as 3000 BC.
 (82)

 After systematic explorations in the central Taurus Mountains of Turkey, an archaeologist at the Oriental Institute of the University of Chicago has found a tin mine and ancient mining village 60 miles north of the Mediterranean coastal city of Tarsus. …the mine and village demonstrated that tin mining was a well-developed industry in the region as long ago as 2870 BC.
 Dr. Yener said, "It had gone beyond the craft stages that characterize production done for local purposes only" To Dr. Guillermo Algaze, an anthropologist at the University of California at San Diego and a scholar of Mesopotamian civilizations, the discovery is significant because it shows that bronze metallurgy, like agriculture and many other transforming human technologies, apparently developed independently in several places.
 (82)